 Product knowledge quiz

-The next step towards understanding all iSpring’s capabilities was creating a product knowledge quiz.
+The next step toward understanding all of iSpring’s capabilities was creating a product knowledge quiz.
 A great help at starting work on that was a webinar iSpring specialists regularly hold for their customers.
 Thanks to the webinar, we have learned to use iSpring functionality to the fullest.

 It turned out it wasn’t that difficult to create a professional-looking quiz.
-The iSpring arsenal has all possible quiz types and flexible settings which help bring all ideas to life.
+The iSpring arsenal has all possible quiz types and flexible settings, which helps bring all ideas to life.
 Here’s what we had as a result: